-JC offers four types of associate degrees.
+Jackson College offers four types of associate degrees.
 Each degree includes general education courses as well as specific program courses.
 Students should select an associate degree based on their plan of study or career goal.
+A Seminar in Life Pathways (SEM 140) course, a gateway to Jackson College, will be required of all students, with the exception of some second-admit programs.